-ACCT 160 (3-0-3)Introduction to Accounting A survey course of the bookkeeping and accounting process.
+- ACCT 160 Introduction to Accounting (3-0-3)A survey course of the bookkeeping and accounting process.
 This course places emphasis on gathering, analyzing, classifying and reporting financial data.
-ACCT 200 Principles of Accounting I (3-0-3)

-The principles of accounting, theory of debits and credits, financial statement analysis, and financial statement preparation will be studied.
-Prerequisite: ACCT 160 or approval by Division Chairperson.

-ACCT 201 Principles of Accounting II
+(This course was discontinued, effective 2008 Fall) - ACCT 200 Principles of Accounting I (3-0-3)The principles of accounting, theory of debits and credits, financial statement analysis, and financial statement preparation will be studied. - ACCT 201 Principles of Accounting II